Wells Cathedral School: Music

 Distinguished musicians visit the School to give masterclasses.
 The Music School has several main practice areas including the historic Vicars' Close, and caters for specialist, special provision and general musicians.

 The Music School was formerly the house of the Archdeacon of Wells.
 It was rebuilt by Archdeacon Andrew Holes between 1450 and 1470, possibly retaining some 13th-century work and further restoration was undertaken by Edmund Buckle in 1886.
 It is a Grade II* listed building.

-The chorister and choral conductor Peter Stanley Lyons was Director of Music and Deputy Headmaster of Wells Cathedral School, and Master of the Choristers at Wells Cathedral, from 1954 to 1960.
-The choral conductor James William Webb-Jones was Headmaster of Wells Cathedral School from 1955 to 1960.
+The renowned choral musician Peter Stanley Lyons was Director of Music and Deputy Headmaster of Wells Cathedral School, and Master of the Choristers at Wells Cathedral, from 1954 to 1960.
+The choral educator James William Webb-Jones was Headmaster of Wells Cathedral School from 1955 to 1960.

 The school's connection with the cathedral offers a range of opportunities.
 There is a School service every Sunday evening and Monday morning in the cathedral, as well as music concerts.
 Chapel, chamber and cathedral choir rehearsals and performances are performed in both the cathedral and the Music School.
 Government funding of £3.5 million was obtained in 2008 to build a new concert hall and classrooms at Cedars Hall.